samsheffield/Advanced_3D_Game_Design/docs/week10.md

 _Deliverable:_

-Unity project with blocked out scene(s).
+Unity or Unreal project with blocked out scene(s).
 Player should be able to move around and use basic mechanics in the spaces.
 We'll discuss these together next week.

 ## Milestone 1 Prototype (Due 04/21)
 In two weeks you will need to have a prototype of your game which is playable by others without your assistance which is functionally complete but without finished audiovisual assets.